kalisio/crisis/docs/quickstart/concepts.md

 :::

 ::: warning
-Akt'n'Map look and features are ever-evolving.
+Kalisio Crisis look and features are ever-evolving.
 As a consequence, your screen probably looks a little different than what you can read and see in this documentation but the key concepts remain the same.
 :::

 ## Activity